-STANDARDS HOW YOU WILL BE MEASURED AM.7 Veterinary medicines, their containers and administration equipment must be disposed of responsibly REVISED AM.7.a Expired and unusable medicines awaiting disposal are stored separately to in-use medicines AM.7.b Used needles and blades are stored in a dedicated sharp pending disposal s container AM.7.c Records of medicine disposal are kept, detailing: identity of medicine batch number quantity date of disposal route of disposal R Medicine disposal records Waste transfer note/receipt AM.7.d Medicines, their containers and administration equipment are disposed of through the supplier, registered waste disposal contractor or local authority, referring to the product literature for further guidance AM.8 Medicine records must provide an annual collation of total antibiotic used for the farm NEW AM.8.a Products collated by product name, either by vet from prescription data or completed by farmer from medicine records Collation of antibiotic use AM.9 Key Use of HP-CIA antibiotics (i.e. those belonging to Category B 'Restrict', as defined by the European Medicines Agency), must only be as a last resort, under veterinary direction REVISED AM.9.a Use is supported by a veterinary statement outlining the justification for use, including sensitivity testing and/ or diagnostics (this can occur parallel with treatment) R Vet statement AIM: Prevention of contamination in foo d AM.10 Key Livestock being treated must be clearly identified and prescribed withdrawal periods complied with AM.10.a System in place that ensures no livestock are presented for slaughter before the withdrawal period has expired: for farm to farm sales, animals under statutory withdrawal periods are accompanied by a withdrawal period declaration ■ Withdrawal period declaration AM.10.b Means of identification remains in place for the full withdrawal period AM.10.c Withdrawal period for cascade use is in accordance with veterinary prescription (standard minimum is 28 days for meat)
+AM.7 Veterinary medicines, their containers and administration equipment must be disposed of responsibly REVISED AM.7.a Expired and unusable medicines awaiting disposal are stored separately to in-use medicines AM.7.b Used needles and blades are stored in a dedicated sharps container pending disposal AM.7.c Records of medicine disposal are kept, detailing: identity of medicine batch number quantity date of disposal route of disposal AM.7.d Medicines, their containers and administration equipment are disposed of through the supplier, registered waste disposal contractor or local authority, referring to the product literature for further guidance R Medicine disposal recordsWaste transfer note/receipt collate by vet comple ntibiotics used must be d by product name either from prescription data or eted by farmer from medicine s.
+NEW R Collation of antibiotic use lt is re antibic and up (Recommendation) commended total annual tics used must be collated bloaded onto AHDB Medicine requivalent NEW belong as defi Medici as a la Key HP-CIA antibiotics (i.e. those ing to Category B 'Restrict', ned by the European nes Agency), must only be st resort, under veterinary on REVISED AM.9.a Use is supported by a veterinary statement outlining the justification for use, including sensitivity testing and/or diagnostics (this can occur parallel with treatment) R ■ Vet statement AIM: F Prevention of contamination in food AM.10 Key System in place that ensures no livestock are presented for slaughter before the withdrawal AM.10.a Treated livestock are identifiable for the entire withdrawal period AM.10.b For farm to farm sales, animals under statutory withdrawal periods are has expired accompanied by a withdrawal period declaration AM.10.c Withdrawal period for cascade use is in accordance with veterinary prescription (standard minimum is 28 days for meat) R Withdrawal period declaration k are 'identifiable' may be achieved in different ways.
+It is not a specific requirement that Ithough this is one way of ensuring animals are identifiable.
+The key is that it is possible.

-Ensuring treated livestock are 'identifiable' may be achieved in different ways.
-It is not a specific requirement that treated animals are physically marked, although this is one way of ensuring animals are identifiable.
-The key is that it is possible, through systems employed on the farm, to identify treated animals to protect the food supply chain.
+through systems employed on the farm, to identify treated animals to protect the food supply chain.